Sonam Kapoor: Early life and background

+Career

-Debut and career fluctuations (2007–2012)
+Early work and struggles (2007–2012)

 During the production of Black, Kapoor developed an interest in acting when Bhansali professed that he wanted to cast her in the lead in his next film, Saawariya.
 She was advised to lose weight; at the time, she weighed about 80 kg.
 Motivated by Bhansali's confidence in her, she lost 35 kg in two years.
 Kapoor studied acting with Roshan Taneja, Jayati Bhatia and Feroz Abbas Khan, and has cited actresses Waheeda Rehman and Nutan as influences, admiring their "path-breaking films ... [and] quality of doing different things".

 Released in 2007, Saawariya saw Kapoor play a Muslim woman awaiting the return of her lover opposite Mukerji, Ranbir Kapoor and Salman Khan.
 It was the first Indian feature film produced by a Hollywood studio, Sony Pictures Entertainment.
 Saawariya proved to be a major critical and commercial failure.
 Writing for BBC, Jaspreet Pandohar called the film a "misfire-on-a-massive-scale".
 Raja Sen of Rediff.com described her laugh as "almost as infectious as her father's", but wished that she had been "allowed to simper softly, instead of having a clearly overdubbed plastic giggle plastered onto her."
 The film earned her a Filmfare Award for Best Female Debut nomination and the Stardust Award for Superstar of Tomorrow – Female.

 In 2009, Kapoor played an aspiring singer opposite Waheeda Rehman and Abhishek Bachchan in the Rakeysh Omprakash Mehra-directed social drama Delhi-6.
 The film received mixed reviews from critics and was a box-office failure.
 CNN-IBN's Rajeev Masand referred to Kapoor as a "revelation", writing that she was "a firecracker, instinctive and uninhibited in what isn't even a conventional female lead".
 Sonia Chopra of Sify described Kapoor as an "earnest and effortless performer", and found her character likeable, despite the "typical Delhi-girl recipe".

 Kapoor's first release in 2010 was Punit Malhotra's romantic comedy I Hate Luv Storys, opposite Imran Khan.
 She played an engaged woman who develops a one-sided attraction to her commitment-phobic co-worker.
 Khan said about Kapoor's craft, "We'd be shooting a scene from multiple angles—for three or four hours you're doing the same scene, the same lines—and here is this person [Kapoor] who brings consistency to her work, from the way she talks, to her accent."
 Although Shubhra Gupta of The Indian Express called Kapoor's performance "stiff and rehearsed", Daily News and Analysis' Johnson Thomas found her "likeable and believable".
 I Hate Luv Storys was Kapoor's first commercial success, earning ₹725.2 million worldwide.